weavv/weavv-cli/template/README.md

 ---

-This frontend project is a bundle with the [XARD CSS](https://xardcss.netlify.app) framework.
+This frontend project is a bundle with the [WEAVV CSS](https://weavvcss.netlify.app) framework.